shopware/docs/guides/hosting/configurations/framework/monolog.md

 ## Overview

-MonoLog is a logging library for PHP.
+Monolog is a logging library for PHP.
 It is used by Shopware to log errors and debug information.
 The log files are located in the `var/log` directory of your Shopware installation.

 ## Configuration

-Configuration of MonoLog is done in the `config/packages/prod/monolog.yaml` file.
+Configuration of Monolog is done in the `config/packages/prod/monolog.yaml` file.
 The following example shows the default configuration:

 <<< @/docs/snippets/config/monolog.yaml

 ## Log levels

-MonoLog supports the following log levels:
+Monolog supports the following log levels:

 - `DEBUG`: Detailed debug information.
 - `INFO`: Interesting events.
 Examples: User logs in, SQL logs.